Jacob Weitering: Early life

-Weitering participated in the Auskick program at Mt Martha and played junior football for the Mount Martha Junior Football Club, before playing for the Dandenong Stingrays in the TAC Cup.
+Weitering participated in the Auskick program at Mount Martha and played junior football for the Mount Martha Junior Football Club, before playing for the Dandenong Stingrays in the TAC Cup.
 He captained Victoria Country at the 2015 AFL Under 18 Championships, where he was selected in the under 18 All-Australian team.
 He was a member of the NAB AFL Academy in 2014 and 2015, and was awarded the Ben Mitchell Medal in 2015, voted by his peers as the player who best represents the values important to the AFL Academy.

 He was drafted with the first selection in the 2015 national draft by the Carlton Football Club.

-AFL Career
+AFL career

 Weitering made his debut in round 1, 2016 against Richmond.
 Weitering had a solid debut with 17 disposals and 7 marks.
 He was named the 2016 AFL Rising Star nominee for round 3 following an impressive display against the Gold Coast Suns in which he had 26 disposals and took nine marks.

-After an impressive 2020 season, Weitering was awarded the John Nicholls Medal as Carlton’s best and fairest player of the season.
+After an impressive 2020 season, Weitering was awarded the John Nicholls Medal as Carlton's best and fairest player of the season.